Innovation By Design

 We need to 'join the dots'; connect to walking & cycling trails, create viewing platforms, integrate retail cafés/shops, labs & studios, collections, exhibition & visitor facilities, signage & digital platforms.
 We shall integrate scientific and cultural knowledge in the design process and explore innovative ways to bring the world in and showcase our rich and unique biodiversity to the world.

 Our co-design approach will examine the post-fire and post-covid trends in global tourism.
-Already there is anecdotal evidence that people have a stronger desire to reconnect with Nature and with the ancient culture of traditional owners.
+Already there is anecdotal evidence that visitors will have a stronger desire to reconnect with Nature and with the First Nation culture of traditional owners.

 Imagine Tourism Industry Growth & Jobs